Tel Dor

 Tel Dor (דוֹר or דאר, meaning "generation", "habitation") or Tell el-Burj, also Khirbet el-Burj in Arabic (lit.
 Tell, or Ruin, of the Tower), is an archaeological site located on the Israeli coastal plain of the Mediterranean Sea next to modern moshav Dor, about 30 km south of Haifa, and 2.5 km west of Hadera.
 Lying on a small headland at the north side of a protected inlet, it is identified with D-jr of Egyptian sources, Biblical Dor, and with Dor/Dora of Greek and Roman sources.

 The documented history of the site begins in the Late Bronze Age (though the town itself was founded in the Middle Bronze Age, c.
 2000 BCE), and ends in the Crusader period.
+The city was successively ruled by Canaanites, Sea Peoples, Phoenicians, Assyrians, Persians, Greeks, Jews, Romans and Byzantines.
 The port dominated the fortunes of the town throughout its 3,000 year history.
 Its primary role in all these diverse cultures was that of a commercial entrepôt and a gateway between East and West.
-The remains of the pre-1948 Palestinian Arab village of Tantura lie a few hundred meters south of the archaeological site, as does the modern kibbutz and resort of Nahsholim.
+The remains of the pre-1948 Palestinian Arab village of Tantura lie a few hundred meters south of the archaeological site.
+A kibbutz and the resort of Nahsholim were built on the site of the village.

 Etymology

 Dor (Hebrew: דוֹר or דאר, meaning "generation", "habitation"), was known as Dora (τὰ Δῶρα) to the Greeks and Romans, and as Dir in the Late Egyptian Story of Wenamun.
-Dor was successively ruled by Canaanites, Sea Peoples, Israelites, Phoenicians, Assyrians, Persians, Greeks, and Romans.